 - “Empress” in the Photographer Sports category: Shelby Knowles.

 - “Raising The Sushi Bar: Feed Me TV” in the Informational/Instructional category: Jessica Kelley, Jeffrey Basinger, Oren Sarch, Yeong Ung Yang, Christopher Ware, Susan Yale, Miguel Cubillos, Caroline Curtin, Lori Julich and Kelly Choi.

 News 12 Long Island won three Emmys on Saturday.
 The station won for coverage of topics including environment and history.

-News 12 collected 51 nominations for work done at five of its outlets in the region: 21 on Long Island, 20 in Westchester, five in Connecticut, three in New Jersey, and one each in the Bronx and Brooklyn.
+News 12 Networks collected 60 nominations for the work done at its five outlets in the region: 26 in Westchester, 17 on Long Island, 10 in New Jersey and five in the Bronx and two in Brooklyn.